sairam0512/Sairam-Portfoilo/README.markdown

 ### Replace the CV

-Replace `public/VANAM PRASHANTH SDE.pdf` with your updated PDF, then update the reference in `src/sections/Hero.jsx`:
+Replace `public/Sairamreddy_Resume.docs` with your updated DOCS, then update the reference in `src/sections/Hero.jsx`:

 ```jsx
 const cvUrl = "/YOUR_CV_FILENAME.pdf";